 tr.v. cre·o·sot·ed, cre·o·sot·ing, cre·o·sotes

-To treat or paint with creosote.
+To treat or paint with coal-based creosote.

 The American Heritage® Dictionary of the English Language, Fifth Edition copyright ©2019 by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.

 Thousands of entries in the dictionary include etymologies that trace their origins back to reconstructed proto-languages.
 You can obtain more information about these forms in our online appendices: